 You have to be able to stimulate and entertain children at home and especially when traveling.
 The requirements for being a nanny are bags of energy and enthusiasm.
 Being able to plan, research the destinations and pick out activities to engage in.
 You will also be partly involved in the child’s education as the time you spend with them will be part of their development.

-A travel nanny may not need a bunch of certificates and degrees but they will need a passport and be able to obtain visas for the destinations that the family head to.
+A travel nanny may not need a bunch of certificates and degrees but they will need a passport with a valid passport photo and be able to obtain visas for the destinations that the family head to.
 If you are from overseas then you will need to make sure you can get a visa for employment and also consider if you will be able to travel in and out of the country.

 Other qualifications you might want to consider are a first-aid certificate and perhaps college studies in Health, Social Care and Children and Young People’s Settings.
 Mostly though, you need to be passionate about working with children and travel.